milvus-io/milvus/docs/design_docs/milvus_create_index_en.md

 }
 ```

-2. When received the `CreateIndex` request, the `Proxy` would wrap this request into `CreateIndexTask`, and pushs this task into `DdTaskQueue` queue.
+2. When received the `CreateIndex` request, the `Proxy` would wrap this request into `CreateIndexTask`, and push this task into `DdTaskQueue` queue.
    After that, `Proxy` would call method of `WatiToFinish` to wait until the task finished.

 ```go
 type task interface {